Monday, May 25, 2026

 In CRM terms:

-• Fields are filled consistently.
+• Fields are completed consistently

 • Dashboards reflect reality